 The metaphor of a journey emphasizes the destination over the exploration.
-A journey can be passive in nature, where an individual embarks on a trip in which problems that are out of their control happen TO them.
+The end destination is a known place in a journey.
+A journey can also be passive in nature, where an individual embarks on a trip in which problems that are out of their control happen TO them.
 A quest, on the other hand, is not only to pursue a goal, but to take on a mission.
-On a quest, an individual is seeking something greater; we instinctively know that a quest involves obstacles and will require of us that we rise to the occasion and overcome the obstacles.
-The key part of the quest is not the destination, but the experience and how it impacts you.
+On a quest, an individual is seeking something greater that they do not know yet; we instinctively know that a quest involves obstacles and will require of us that we rise to the occasion and overcome the obstacles.

 By actively accepting to take on a quest, you are taking responsibility for what lies ahead.
 There is an underlying assumption that there will be challenges ahead, and you are agreeing to take those on.
 While there is perhaps an established leader of the change process, all members of the change are responsible for the accomplishments and goals reached.

 A quest is never successful without help from others along the way.
 Including others on a quest empowers and unite them, and will increase the odds of the quest being successful.
-This means an emphasis on communication, compromise, teamwork and understanding are crucial in accomplishing a quest.
+This means an emphasis on the work skills essential in organizations: communication, compromise, teamwork and understanding.
+All of which are crucial in accomplishing a quest.

-Often times, it is easy to put all focus on the end result.
+When we embark on change, it is easy to put all focus on the end result.
 Getting from A to B. But being on a quest with a purpose is a much more empowering experience than merely being on a journey.
 It gives you the juice to overcome the obstacles you may face and to invite others to join your quest.
-Think of your next change project as a quest, and you will already be more equipped for what is to come.
+The idea of a quest also leaves room for the fact that the end destination cannot be know - you need to go on the quest to even discover what the end point looks like.
+And usually it is much grander and further away than you could imagine when you started out.
+Think of your next change project as a quest; you will already be more equipped for what is to come, and you will go further.

 Marketing Associate at Qvest.
 Ava is passionate about the power of questions and clear communication.
 When she is not juggling marketing tasks for Qvest, she is pursuing her Masters in Brand and Communication Management at Copenhagen Business School.